Providers Profiles#

 The baremetal type requires specifying gateway connection and access details, along with worker node data and their capabilities.
 You must configure this by creating DeviceNode resources:

 The DeviceNode API represents an edge device that can run workloads.
 A DeviceNode resource can be defined as either a gateway or a worker node by setting its type field.
 By default the gateway node does not run any workload.
 The DeviceNode resource are created in the skycluster-system namespace.
+Use kubectl apply -f <file>.yaml to create the resource.
+The following examples show how to configure a gateway node and a worker node for the savi-toronto-edge provider profile defined above.

 apiVersion: core.skycluster.io/v1alpha1